bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 {% si_step connect to the Crazyflie %}
 Start the app and click the connect button.
 The buttons have different appearances in the Android and iOS apps, you can see them below.

+**Note**: If you are using Android and your Crazyflie is behaving strange (like dropping from the air or is reacting slowly), turn on the "Bluetooth latency workaround" setting.

 {% img Connect buttons; medium; /images/getting-started/connect-icons.png %}
 Continue reading the [flying section.](#flying)
 {% endsi_step %}